 Choose a size that fits your needs, so you have a place for your equipment whilst still having some free space in case you need it – Just be sure to test out the acoustics before you make a decision.

-If that’s not the case then there are a few workarounds you can use – Carpeted rooms with small windows are great as they minimise reverberations, this means you don’t get a tin-y background noise on your recordings.
-You can also hang up dense blankets to reduce this affect.
+If that’s not the case then there are a few workarounds you can use – Carpeted rooms with small windows are great as they minimise reverberations, this means you don’t get a tin-y sounding background noise on your recordings.
+You can also hang up dense blankets to reduce this effect.